Loretta Goggi

+Life and career

 Early life

-Born in Rome to Giulio and Costanza Goggi, originally from Circello, she has two sisters: Liliana Goggi (1943) and Daniela Goggi (who eventually followed her into the show business).
+Born in Rome, Italy, to Giulio and Costanza Goggi, originally from Circello, she has two sisters: Liliana Goggi (1943) and Daniela Goggi (who eventually followed her into the show business).
 From a very young age Loretta Goggi studied singing and music.
 In 1959 she was discovered by Silvio Gigli, which led her to take part in the radio competition, Dino Verde Disco Magico, presented by Corrado with an orchestra conducted by Gianni Ferrio.
 Loretta won the competition together with Nilla Pizzi.

 The sixties

-In 1962 she made her debut as a child actress in the Rai television prose Sotto processo with the direction of Anton Giulio Majano, broadcast on the Secondo programma.
-In 1963 at the age of 12 she recorded her first song Se la cercherai, written by Nico Fidenco, with her first name Loretta, for the soundtrack of the french film Le Sang à la tête directed by Gilles Grangier.
+In 1962 she made her debut as a child actress in the RAI television prose Sotto processo with the direction of Anton Giulio Majano, broadcast on the Secondo programma.
+In 1963 at the age of 12 she recorded her first song Se la cercherai, written by Nico Fidenco, with her first name Loretta, for the soundtrack of the French film Le Sang à la tête directed by Gilles Grangier.